What Are Long-Term Goals? Examples and How to Set Them

 • Go on a personal retreat

-• Travel to your dream country in less than a year
+• Travel to your dream country/destination

-Also consider finding spaces where you can talk to others about these goals.
+Consider finding spaces where you can talk to others about these goals.
 Although disconnecting personal goals from work is important, affinity spaces like Employee Resource Groups (ERGs) are perfect for connecting with like-minded colleagues to unwind, share, find a mentor, and locate accountability toward your personal goals.

-Career goals
+2. Career goals

 Some examples of long-term career goals include: